saphcarter/italian_3200_project/Project_Acceptance_Test.md

 Students submit a self evaluation score and receive a similarity score. ($25)
 ## Test Specification
 *The Test Specification lists the requirements whose satisfaction will be demonstrated by the test.
 It lists the methods tested, and describes the conditions of the test.*</br>
+### Requirements being tested:
+-
+### Conditions of the test:
+- Quality
+- Functionality
+- Usability (How intuitive is the design): Is the scoring system easy to understand?
 The test will be performed under regular application run time conditions.
 ## Test Description
 *The Test Description is used as a guide in performing the test.
 It lists the input data and input commands for each test, as well as expected out put and system messages.
 If you find that you are unable to describe expected output numerically, use a natural language description.
 A test description consists of
 Location of test (hyperlink to test)